loyaltypollution/tp/docs/UserGuide.md

 Index | The application number of the customer or staff displayed in the list.
 Jar | The file format used for the CaféConnect application.
 JDK | JDK stands for Java Development Kit, and it's a software development environment used for developing applications and applets using the Java programming language.
-Parameter | The details needed to perform specific commands (e.g., Add command has parameters for name, phone, etc.).
+JSON | A lightweight data-interchange format that is easy for humans to read and write.
+Parameter | Additional information required by a command to perform its action.
 Performance Rating | A numeric value between 0 and 5.0 that represents a staff member's performance evaluation.
-Prefix | A character or set of characters at the beginning of a parameter that identifies its type (e.g., 'n/' for name, 'p/' for phone).
+Prefix | A short identifier (e.g., n/, p/) that indicates what type of information follows in a command.
 Redemption | Using accumulated reward points to pay for a purchase instead of cash.
 Reward Points | Points earned by customers with each purchase that can be redeemed for future purchases.
 Shift Timing | The working hours of a staff member (e.g., "9am-5pm").